FAQ - COVID Response

 Will fraternities and sororities still have parties?
 Small group social events will be permitted, in accordance with inter/national policies,

-will be substance-free.
+social events will be substance-free.

 Can off-campus parties still occur?
 Again, gatherings should be limited to small groups.
 We expect students to be vigilant